ying-y/module5-python-intro/README.md

   There are many built-in functions for working with strings, and in fact strings support a [variety of functions](https://docs.python.org/3/library/stdtypes.html#string-methods) you can call _on_ them.
 See [module 6](../../../module6-functions) for details.

+Note that there are many other data types as well; more will be introduced throughout the remaining modules.

 It is possible to convert from one type to another by using a **type converter function**, which is usually named after the type you wish to convert _to_:

 ```python